CCC-NULS/nuls-js/docs/guide/account/README.md

 ```

 #### With a Password
-To encrypt your generated account with a password you can provide a plain text password as
+To generated a new account encrypted with a password you can provide a plain text password as
-the first `param` and you will be provided both the plain text and encrypted private keys.
+the first `param` whereafter you will receive a private key both in plain text and encrypted.
 ```js
 import { Account } from 'nuls-js';